basilisp-lang/basilisp/docs/pyinterop.rst

 Basilisp has chosen to adopt the same mathematical formulae as Clojure for these three functions, rather than using the Python's built in operators under all cases.
 This approach offers the advantage of enhanced cross-platform compatibility without requiring modification, and ensures compatibility with examples in  `ClojureDocs <https://clojuredocs.org/>`_.

-Users still have the option to use the native `operator/floordiv <https://docs.python.org/3/library/operator.html#operator.floordiv>`_, i.e. Python's ``//``  operator, if they prefer so.
+Users still have the option to use the native :external:py:func:`operator.floordiv`, i.e. Python's ``//``  operator, if they prefer so.